-Appointment of Secretary
+25. Appointment of Secretary

-25.(1) Council must, by resolution, appoint a secretary of the Assessment Review Board.

-- (2) The secretary of the Assessment Review Board must - (a) have the custody and care of all records, documents, orders and decisions made by or pertaining to the Assessment Review Board; and - (b) fulfill such other duties as directed by the chair and the Assessment Review Board.
+- (1) Council must, by resolution, appoint a secretary of the Assessment Review Board. - (2) The secretary of the Assessment Review Board must - (a) have the custody and care of all records, documents, orders and decisions made by or pertaining to the Assessment Review Board; and - (b) fulfill such other duties as directed by the chair and the Assessment Review Board.

-Removal of Member
+26. Removal of Member

-26. Council may terminate the appointment of a member of the Assessment Review Board for cause, including where a member
+Council may terminate the appointment of a member of the Assessment Review Board for cause, including where a member

-- (a) is convicted of an offence under the Criminal Code; - (b) fails to attend three (3) consecutive hearings of the Assessment Review Board; or

-(c) fails to perform any of his or her duties under this Law in good faith and in accordance with the terms of this Law.
+- (a) is convicted of an offence under the Criminal Code; - (b) fails to attend three (3) consecutive hearings of the Assessment Review Board; or - (c) fails to perform any of his or her duties under this Law in good faith and in accordance with the terms of this Law.

-Duty of Member
+27. Duty of Member

-27. In performing their duties under this Law, the members of the Assessment Review Board must act faithfully, honestly and impartially and to the best of their skill and ability, and must not disclose to any person information obtained by them as a member, except in the proper performance of their duties.
+In performing their duties under this Law, the members of the Assessment Review Board must act faithfully, honestly and impartially and to the best of their skill and ability, and must not disclose to any person information obtained by them as a member, except in the proper performance of their duties.

-PART X

-APPEAL TO ASSESSMENT REVIEW BOARD
+PART X APPEAL TO ASSESSMENT REVIEW BOARD

-Appeals and Assessor Recommendations
+28. Appeals and Assessor Recommendations

-28. The Assessment Review Board must
+The Assessment Review Board must

-(a) consider and determine assessor recommendations made under subsection 18(1) for changes to the assessment roll; and

-(b) hear and determine appeals made under this Part.
+- (a) consider and determine assessor recommendations made under subsection 18(1) for changes to the assessment roll; and - (b) hear and determine appeals made under this Part.

-Notice of Appeal
+29. Notice of Appeal

-29.(1) Any person, including without limitation the First Nation and the assessor, may appeal an assessment or a reconsideration of an assessment of assessable property to the Assessment Review Board by delivering to the assessor within sixty (60) days after the date on which the Assessment Notice was mailed or e-mailed to the persons named on the assessment roll in respect of the assessable property.
+- (1) Any person, including without limitation Kanaka and the assessor, may appeal an assessment or a reconsideration of an assessment of assessable property to the Assessment Review Board by delivering - (a) a completed Notice of Appeal, - (b) a copy of the Assessment Notice, and - (c) an administration fee of thirty dollars (\$30), to the assessor within sixty (60) days after the date on which the Assessment Notice was mailed or e-mailed to the persons named on the assessment roll in respect of the assessable property.